mautic/developer-documentation-new/docs/design/feedback.rst

 Why?
 ----

 It ensures a uniform presentation of "no results" messages across the platform, providing consistency in the User experience.
-Its flexibility allows it to be used in various situations, from empty lists to graphs without data, adapting to different contexts.
+Its flexibility allows use in various situations, from empty lists to graphs without data, adapting to different contexts.
 The optional link makes the template actionable, guiding the User to actions that can resolve the "no results" situation, promoting engagement and problem resolution.
-Additionally, support for internationalization allows messages to be translated into different languages, making the platform more globally accessible.
+Additionally, support for internationalization translates messages into different languages, making the platform more globally accessible.

 Best practices
 --------------

 To maximize the effectiveness of this template, it's important to follow some best practices.
 Always provide a clear and informative message in the `tip` parameter, ensuring that the User understands the current situation.
 When appropriate, include a link to an action that can help the User resolve the "no results" situation, promoting a more interactive and solution-oriented experience.
 It's crucial to use specific messages for each context, avoiding generic texts like "No results found," which may not provide useful information to the User.
-Finally, ensure that all strings used are included in the translation files, guaranteeing a consistent experience in all supported languages.
+Finally, include all strings in the translation files to guarantee a consistent experience in all supported languages.

 This approach aligns with modern User experience (UX) design best practices.
 It incorporates principles of informative design, immediate feedback, and contextual guidance.
 Providing relevant information and actions at the exact moment and place where the User needs them creates an interface that not only reacts to User actions but anticipates and meets their needs.